brgr/books-app/doc/notes.md

 realize this.
 Most of the time (especially in swagger), I would then get an error that was saying something of a `java.lang.ClassCastException` after executing an API call.
 I could have never really guessed that this was related to this, as it was always only happening after sending the API call.

+* Update 19 May 2021:

+I have now recently had further problems with CORS.
+Or, actually, CORS has never even worked correctly, and I just have not seen that because I never really tried it.
+So far (with the update from 08 May) I only got the code to "compile" (well, it actually always kind of compiled but just swagger didn't run correctly - what I mean is that the effective function of CORS was never tested after fixing that error).

+Now, I have finally tested the calls on the frontend and quickly saw that I still have errors with CORS.
+I have summarized everything [here][15].
+What didn't work was basically `reitit`: The framework doesn't really support CORS (yet - see [this issue on GitHub for more info][16]).

+There is a workaround, which I found through googling for Luminus instead of reitit (even though the workaround basically is about reitit).
+This workaround [can be found in this StackOverflow question][17], and it is basically what I am doing now (Except some Luminus-specific stuff that is also in this answer, and that I have stripped away from my solution.
+I think that is fine)

 ## Environments